Generic Name: estradiol (ES-tra-DYE-ol)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Breakthrough bleeding or spotting; Hair loss; headache; mild breast pain or tenderness; mild nausea or vomiting; skin redness/irritation at the application site; stomach cramps or bloating
+Breakthrough bleeding or spotting; hair loss; headache; mild breast pain or tenderness; mild nausea or vomiting; painful periods; redness or irritation at the application site; stomach cramps or bloating.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); abnormal vaginal bleeding; breast lumps or pain; calf or leg pain, swelling, or tenderness; chest pain; coughing up blood; fainting; fever; mental or mood changes (eg, depression); new or worsening memory problems; pelvic pain; severe or persistent dizziness or headache; severe or persistent stomach or back pain (with or without nausea or vomiting); shortness of breath; swelling of hands or feet; symptoms of heart attack (eg, chest, jaw, or arm pain; sudden severe nausea or vomiting; shortness of breath; sudden unusual sweating); symptoms of liver problems (eg, dark urine, pale stools, yellowing of the skin or eyes); symptoms of stroke (eg, one-sided weakness, slurred speech, confusion); unusual vaginal discharge, itching, or odor; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); abnormal vaginal bleeding; breast lumps or pain; bulging eyes; calf or leg pain, swelling, or tenderness; chest pain; coughing up blood; fainting; fever; mental or mood changes (eg, depression); new or worsening memory problems; nipple discharge; pelvic pain; severe or persistent dizziness or headache; severe or persistent stomach or back pain (with or without nausea or vomiting); shortness of breath; swelling; symptoms of heart attack (eg, chest, jaw, or arm pain; sudden severe nausea or vomiting; shortness of breath; sudden unusual sweating); symptoms of liver problems (eg, dark urine, pale stools, yellowing of the skin or eyes); symptoms of stroke (eg, one-sided weakness, slurred speech, confusion); unusual vaginal discharge, itching, or odor; unusual tiredness or weakness' vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.